- Baker Scholars Class of 2018

 Contact Adrian Abrams

-Bio: Adrian is from Villa Park, Illinois (20 minutes outside of Chicago), but currently lives in Wrightsville, Georgia (two and a half hours south of Atlanta).
+Adrian, author of Amazon Best Seller A.T.T.E.N.D.: A Hustler's Guide To Hacking College, is from Villa Park, Illinois (20 minutes outside of Chicago), but currently lives in Savannah, Georgia.
 He is pursuing a major in justice and peace studies, a minor in theology, and a certificate in entrepreneurship.
-On campus, Adrian is a member of the Georgetown University Collegiate 100, a board member for the Center for Social Justice Advisory Board for Student Organizations, an active member of the Georgetown Scholarship Program, currently works for the Institute for College Preparation, and is a member of Alpha Phi Alpha Fraternity Incorporated Nu Beta Chapter.
+On campus, Adrian is an active member of the Georgetown Scholarship Program, currently works for the Institute for College Preparation, and is a member of Alpha Phi Alpha Fraternity, Incorporated Nu Beta Chapter.
 Recognizing his passion for education, he accepted an internship for the summer of 2016 with the DC Public Schools system and hopes to one day merge his educational passions with entrepreneurship.
-In addition, he spent a week at Google’s headquarters in Mountain View, California as part of their Bold Immersion program in which he gained valuable insights about the organization as a whole.
-Adrian will spend spring 2017 studying abroad in Ghana, located in West Africa, in order to expand his cultural horizons.
-In his free time, Adrian is an avid nap-taker, sub-par painter, and hopes to learn to play the piano.
+Adrian spent spring 2017 studying abroad in Ghana, located in West Africa, in order to expand his cultural horizons.
+He will also spend the summer of 2017 interning at Google's headquarters in Mountain View, California as part of their BOLD Internship program in which he will gain valuable insights through working with the GMS Sales Team.
+In his free time, Adrian enjoys giving academic and professional advice to his peers, is a novice painter and an amateur photographer, continues to refine his story-telling skills, and hopes to learn to play the piano.

 Contact Jeffrey Bai

-Bio: Jeffrey is from Alpharetta, Georgia and is pursuing a double major in mathematics and economics with a minor in business administration.
-On campus, Jeffrey is president and a co-founder of the Lombardi Ensemble Association for Patients, an organization of volunteer musicians that strives to create a therapeutic environment through music for the patients, families, and staff of the Lombardi Comprehensive Cancer Center.
+Jeffrey is from Alpharetta, Georgia and is pursuing a double major in mathematics and economics.
+On campus, Jeffrey is co-founder of the Lombardi Ensemble Association for Patients, an organization of volunteer musicians that strives to create a therapeutic environment through music for the patients, families, and staff of the Lombardi Comprehensive Cancer Center.
 He is also a violinist in Georgetown’s chamber music program and has served as concertmaster of the university’s symphony orchestra.
-Additionally, he works as a resident assistant in Kennedy Hall.
-As a Chinese American, Jeffrey is particularly interested in Chinese innovation and the interaction and integration of the Chinese and American economies.
-Pursuing this interest, he interned this past summer in Shanghai at China Market Research Group, a strategic market intelligence firm focused on China.
-In his free time, Jeffrey enjoys going to concerts at the Kennedy Center, lifting at Yates, and cheering for the Atlanta Hawks.
+Additionally, he works as a resident assistant in the Southwest Quad.
+Jeffrey is particularly interested in Chinese innovation and the future of U.S.–Chinese relations.
+Pursuing this interest, he interned in Shanghai during the summer of 2016 at China Market Research Group, a strategic market intelligence firm.
+This summer, he will be interning at Morningstar in Chicago.
+In his free time, Jeffrey enjoys going to concerts at the Kennedy Center, preparing for his first powerlifting meet, and cheering for Atlanta sports teams.

 Contact Cassidy Christensen

-Bio: Cassidy is from Villa Park, California and is pursuing a major in English with a certificate in entrepreneurship.
+Cassidy is from Villa Park, California and is pursuing a major in english with a certificate in entrepreneurship.
 On campus, she has worked in the office of undergraduate admissions, is a member of the club volleyball team, and is a particularly spirited Blue and Gray tour guide.
 In summer 2015, she spearheaded an effort to create a senior service plan in conjunction with Lanzone Morgan LLP, which aims at fostering a lively environment for the elderly portion of her community.
 She spent summer 2016 at Surterre Properties luxury real estate brokerage in Newport Beach, California.
+This summer, she plans to work at The JBG Properties in Washington DC as a commercial real estate development intern.
 Cassidy is passionate about exploring, traveling, and experiencing different cultures and lifestyles.
-This fall, she is continuing her studies in the Czech Republic, embarking on the CIEE study abroad program in Prague.
+Last fall, she received the Ping Scholarship of Academic Excellence to study in the Czech Republic, where she learned to speak a few words in Czech.
+She hopes to continue her passion for travel through work and with her family.

 Contact Shanae Dixon

-Bio: Shanae is from Brooklyn, NY and is pursuing a double major in Chinese and sociology with a certificate in business entrepreneurship.
-She will spend fall 2016 studying abroad in China.
-On campus, she is involved in Students of Georgetown, Inc., also known as The Corp, where she works at The Hilltoss.
+Shanae was born and raised in Brooklyn, NY.
+She is co-chair of the Baker Scholars Program and is pursuing a major in sociology with a double minor in business entrepreneurship and chinese.
+On campus, Shanae is an employee of Students of Georgetown, Inc., also known as The Corp, where she works at The Hilltoss.
 She also serves as the vice president of programming for the Caribbean Culture Circle (CCC).
-During the summer of 2015, she worked in the financial industry on the model management team at Morgan Stanley.
-This summer she headed to Menlo Park to work at Facebook with their Instagram public policy group.
-Shanae is interested in social entrepreneurship and is looking for ways to combine her business interest with her passion for creating equal opportunities for underrepresented minorities.
-In her free time, Shanae loves to weight-lift and bake new desserts.
-In fact, she is currently working on a business idea, Tough Cookie, which sells healthy, delicious desserts!
+During the summer of 2016, Shanae was a Facebook Business University (FBU) Intern working with the Instagram public policy group.
+At Instagram, she created and scaled initiatives to increase diversity representation and raise awareness of social justice concerns on Instagram's platform.
+This summer, Shanae is returning to Instagram on the Global Sports Partnerships team.
+Shanae is passionate about social entrepreneurship and is looking for ways to combine her business interest with her passion for creating equal opportunities for underrepresented minorities.
+In her free time, Shanae loves to weight-lift and bake!
+In fact, she and her oldest friend are working together on a dessert business!

 Contact Nikhila Krishnan